Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Moved the RF splitter over a bit to make room for another .5" square shield in case we switch to discrete components for a filter.

+## 2025-08-25

+Replace the RBP-140+ on the LNA output with discrete components.
+They should perform better and be certified.